A Comprehensive Guide to Hyperparameter Tuning with Keras Tuner

 Let’s explain even deeper:

-Now that you have seen how to use Keras Tuner, let’s dive deeper into what happens behind the scenes during the hyperparameter tuning process.
-Understanding the underlying mechanisms and mathematics can give you better insights into how Keras Tuner optimizes your model.
+Now that we have showed you a quick overview of how to use Keras Tuner, let’s dive deeper into what happens behind the scenes during the hyperparameter tuning process.

 1. Hyperparameter Space Definition